marventures/python-bank-app/README.md

-# Python Employee Account Creation
+# Python Bank App

-This is a Employee Account Creation using map function, list comprehensions, dictionary comprehensions and f strings.
+This is a Python Bank App created using Object Oriented Programming in Python, Abstraction using Abstract Classes and Methods, Control Flow and Conditionals, lastly,  Break and Continue keywords.

 ## Table of contents